Introduction

 Uploaded RSAs

 The Grant Shares workflow allows you to upload grants that were executed outside of the platform.
-For an RSA that has been uploaded, the 30-day window starts on the date associated with the proof of purchase, if different from the grant date.
+For an RSA that has been uploaded, the 30-day window starts on the date associated with the grant acceptance date.
 If applicable, the holder can run the Make 83(b) Election workflow once the Grant Shares workflow is completed.

 Stock Options

 For any options that have been early exercised, the 30-day window starts on the exercise date.
-They will only be able to run the Make 83(b) Election workflow once the company has approved the exercise.
-The holder may need to file the 83(b) offline if the company takes too long to approve the exercise to file within the 30 days.
+The holder will be able to run the Make 83(b) Election workflow once they complete the exercise workflow.
+If they file an 83(b) election and the exercise is not approved, there are no consequences to the grantee.

 The Make 83(b) Election Workflow